 By Brandel France de Bravo, MPH

 When we hear “sleeping pills,” most of us think of prescription drugs such as Ambien (generic name zolpidem), Restoril (temazepam), and Lunesta (eszopiclone).
-While prescription sleep medications are big business — consumers spent $2 billion on them in 20101 – many people with trouble sleeping turn to over-the-counter antihistamines such as Tylenol PM and Benadryl, which are also considered hypnotic drugs.2 But the use of these hypnotic drugs may take a nosedive in light of the findings of a study published in February 2012 in the prestigious British Medical Journal.
+While prescription sleep medications are big business — consumers spent $2 billion on them in 20101 – many people with trouble sleeping turn to over-the-counter antihistamines such as Tylenol PM and Benadryl, which are also considered hypnotic drugs.2 According to a study published in 2015, regular use of Benadryl (diphenhydramine) over a period of years has been found to increase the risk of dementia.3 While this is not necessarily true for all drugs that make us sleepy, a 2012 study published in the prestigious British Medical Journal suggests that are serious health risks with nearly all hypnotic drugs.
 Led by researchers at the Scripps Clinic Viterbi Family Sleep Center in California, the study shows that people who take hypnotic drugs are significantly more likely to be diagnosed with cancer or to die within the next two and a half years than people who don’t take them.
 Author Dr. Daniel Kripke estimates that these popular sleep medications could have caused 320,000 to 507,000 deaths in 2010.

 The researchers looked at 10,529 primary care patients who were prescribed hypnotic drugs between 2002 and 2007 and compared the health of each of them to at least two very similar patients without such prescriptions who were the same sex, ethnicity, marital status, smoking status, and had similar health conditions, alcohol use and body mass index (a combination of height and weight).
 All patients, who were followed for 2.5 years on average, were from a Pennsylvania clinic that serves a mainly low-income population.